 Michael Giaimo practices land use, real estate and environmental law.
 He represents developers, businesses, institutions, government agencies, and other property owners in permitting, regulatory compliance, transactions, and related litigation and administrative proceedings.
 He also consults with clients on land use policy matters throughout the country.
 He is a member of the firm’s Land Use Group and Real Estate + Development Group and co-chair of the firm’s Landlaw Section.

-Michael represents clients in permitting and enforcement matters before local zoning boards and other municipal bodies, including planning boards, conservation commissions, historic districts, boards of health, boards of selectmen, city councils, town meetings, regional planning authorities, and state agencies.
+Mike represents clients in permitting and enforcement matters before local zoning boards and other municipal bodies, including planning boards, conservation commissions, historic districts, boards of health, boards of selectmen, city councils, town meetings, regional planning authorities, and state agencies.
 He helps them obtain the approvals and permits they need to develop their property and operate their businesses.
-Michael has successfully represented clients in obtaining approvals from permitting boards in well over 100 Massachusetts communities.
+Mike has successfully represented clients in obtaining approvals from permitting boards in well over 100 Massachusetts communities.
 He also represents clients in federal and state courts on zoning appeals and other land use matters.

 Real Estate and Development

-Michael also represents clients in acquiring and selling residential, commercial and industrial property, including documenting the transaction and dealing with title and related matters.
+Mike also represents clients in acquiring and selling residential, commercial and industrial property, including documenting the transaction and dealing with title and related matters.
 He recently helped a client purchase an office building in a Boston suburb.
 He helped homeowners abutting a recreational lake form a municipal district to successfully acquire and permit the reconstruction of a failing dam that posed a threat to their properties.
 He also represented a retail developer in acquiring rights needed for a parking area in connection with redevelopment of a shopping center.